vigneshavm/Interview-questions/JS Q.md

 Both **debounce** and **throttle** are techniques to control the frequency of function calls, typically used with events like scrolling, resizing, or typing.

 - **Debounce**:
-  - Ensures that a function is executed only after a certain amount of time has passed since the last time it was invoked.
+  - Ensures that a function is **executed only after a certain amount of time has passed since the last time it was invoked**.
 It’s useful when you want to prevent a function from being called too frequently (e.g., when typing in a search bar).
   - **Example**:
     ```javascript
     function debounce(func, delay) {